 Describe how the board has embedded effective risk management in order to execute and deliver strategy.
 This should include a description of what the board does to identify, assess and manage risk and how it gets assurance that the risk management and related control systems in place are effective.

-The Board currently has a Non-Executive Chairman, Chief Executive Officer, Chief Financial Officer, Chief Commercial Officer, Senior Independent Director and three further non-executive Directors.
+The Board currently has a Non-Executive Chairman, Chief Executive Officer, Chief Commercial Officer, Chief Development Officer/Interim CFO, Senior Independent Director and two further non-executive Directors.

 The executive directors are expected to devote substantially the whole of their time to their duties with the Company.
 Executive Directors are permitted to engage in other activities and businesses outside the Group providing that there is no risk of conflict with their executive duties and subject to full Board disclosure.

 Details of the time commitment required from the Non-Executive Directors is described on page 27 of the 2021 Annual Report.

 |Include the number of meetings of the board (and any committees) during the year, together with the attendance record of each director.||